MoeezAzeem/Alphabridge-Internship/README.md

+# Internship Repository

-Welcome to my Internship Repository!
+Welcome to my **Internship Repository**!
-This repository will serve as a central place where I will document and upload all the major tasks, exercises, and learning assignments given to me by my team lead throughout my internship.

-Before I am assigned a full real-world project, I will be completing multiple preparatory tasks to strengthen my technical understanding, improve my workflow, and get familiar with the tools, technologies, and processes used by the team.
-All such tasks will be added here in an organized manner.
+This repository is where I will be adding all the major tasks assigned to me by my team lead throughout my internship.
+These tasks will help me build the necessary skills, understand the workflow, and get familiar with the tools and technologies used by the team before I am assigned a real project.

+---

-Purpose of This Repository
+## Purpose of This Repository

-Track my progress throughout the internship
+- Keep track of my progress during the internship

-Maintain a record of all assigned tasks
+- Maintain a structured record of all assigned tasks

-Showcase my learning curve and skill development
+- Document my learning and technical growth

-Keep everything organized before transitioning to real project work
+- Prepare myself before moving on to an actual project

+---

+## Repository Structure
+The structure will be gradually updated as more tasks are completed: